jayleicn/animeGAN/README.md

 # AnimeGAN

-> A simple PyTorch Implementaion of  Generative Adversarial Networks, focusing on anime face drawing.
+> A simple PyTorch Implementation of  Generative Adversarial Networks, focusing on anime face drawing.